maxdiluca/massimilianodiluca/content/publication/di-luca-2021-uf/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2021-04-12T23:06:14.515912Z'
+publishDate: '2021-04-11T10:08:03.145658Z'
 publication_types:
 - '1'
-abstract: attribute values correlates with expert similarity assessments (a method that does not scale).
-Our analysis also highlights an inher- ent trade-off between simulation sickness and accessibility across LTs.
-As such, Locomotion Vault shows to be a tool that unifies information on LTs and enables their standardization and large- scale comparison to help understand the space of possibilities in VR locomotion.
+abstract: 'Numerous techniques have been proposed for locomotion in virtual reality (VR).
+Several taxonomies consider a large number of attributes (e.g., hardware, accessibility) to characterize these techniques.
+However, finding the appropriate locomotion technique (LT) and identifying gaps for future designs in the high-dimensional space of attributes can be quite challenging.
+To aid analysis and innovation, we devised Locomotion Vault (https://locomotionvault.github.io/), a database and visualization of over 100 LTs from academia and industry.
+We propose similarity between LTs as a metric to aid navigation and visualization.
+We show that similarity based on attribute values correlates with expert similarity assessments (a method that does not scale).
+Our analysis also highlights an inherent trade-off between simulation sickness and accessibility across LTs.
+As such, Locomotion Vault shows to be a tool that unifies information on LTs and enables their standardization and large-scale comparison to help understand the space of possibilities in VR locomotion.'
 publication: '*ACM CHI*'
 ---

+See the talk here:

+{{< youtube id="KVF_V6P1698" >}}